salimandre/face-recognition-in-one-minute/README.md

 ## Installation

 Don't clone repo since there are lot of imgs...
-Just download required files from the following list:
+Just download **5 required files** from the following list:

 **Download**: